2. Mixed Wastes

 this must be recorded on an "Incidental Sink

 Disposal Log" posted by the sink.
 (Liquid washwater being

-discharged into the sink must be soluble and readily dispersible in water.)
+discharged into the sink must be soluble or biological material must be readily dispersible in water.)

-If activity is greater than 0.1 uCi, collect 1st rinsate into a liquid waste
+If activity is greater than 0.1 uCi, collect the 1st rinsate into a liquid waste

 container.
 Collect liquid waste in proper plastic polyethylene containers

 available in the Griffith Hall and McNeil Science and Technology

 Center stockrooms.
 Tags labeling it as radioactive, with the radionuclide(s),